 Singapore’s status as a business and technology hub in Southeast Asia has never been in doubt, but there are question marks over the levels of internet freedoms granted to residents of the lion state.

-Hence it’s essential to use a VPN to harness the full power of the internet in Singapore.
 Short for Virtual Private Network, a VPN encrypts all the internet traffic flowing to and from your device and tunnels it via an intermediary server outside your location.
-It’s impossible for hackers or surveillance agencies to keep track of what you’re doing online, including which websites you’re visiting and the content you stream.
+Hackers or surveillance agencies can’t keep track of what you’re doing online, including which websites you’re visiting and the content you stream.
 This is why a VPN is an excellent choice for online freedom.

-A VPN is also a handy tool for expatriates living in Singapore looking to unlock local media content from back home such as BBC iPlayer, Netflix, Hulu, Amazon Prime Video, SkyGo, ESPN, BeIN Sports, or any number of other video streaming services.
+A VPN service is also a handy tool for expatriates living in Singapore looking to securely access local media content from back home such as BBC iPlayer, Netflix, Hulu, Amazon Prime Video, SkyGo, ESPN, BeIN Sports, or any number of other video streaming services.
 Several of these providers can also give you a Singaporean IP address to watch Singaporean content like shows on Singtel TV.

 Our ranking of the best VPNs for Singapore is based on the following factors: